You may face a situation where your home has suffered damages from a storm - or has flooded - and becomes uninhabitable.

 - Carry on being involved in any other regular activities you do

-For example, if your entire neighbourhood is flooded, you might find yourself given alternative accommodation a little further away than you would choose.
+For example, if your entire neighbourhood is flooded, you might find yourself given alternative accommodation a little further away than you'd normally choose.

 What else should I consider about alternative home accommodation cover?

-Think about your possessions too.
-Storing them could be expensive.
-So, make sure you know what your policy will cover if you have to store your possessions while anydamage is being put right.
+Storing any undamaged possessions could be expensive.
+So, make sure you know what your policy will cover if you have to store your belongings while any damage is being put right.